 - More details on Neural Machine Speech Interpreter

-- Spoken language translation that enables people to communicate with each other by speaking in different languages has come into widespread use for short daily conversations.
+- Spoken language translation enables people to communicate with each other by speaking in different languages has come into widespread use for short daily conversations.
 Yet, the framework is still based on three components: automatic speech recognition (ASR), machine translation (MT), and text-to-speech (TTS) synthesis, that need to work consecutively.
 ASR starts to recognize after the speaker has spoken the entire sentence, then MT followed by TTS perform translation and synthesis sentence by sentence.
 Utilizing such a system in lectures, talks, and meetings in which the spoken speech can be very long, may cause undesirable latency and communication mismatch.
+On the other hand, professional interpreters can start producing their translation even before receiving the sentence's end by simultaneously listening, translating, and speaking in real-time.
+This tutorial will discuss recent research on spoken language technologies towards developing neural machine speech interpreters that attempt to mimic human interpreters.
+First, we will introduce a machine speech chain framework based on deep learning that learned not only to listen or speak but also to listen while speaking.
+We will then discuss the approaches in neural incremental ASR and TTS that aim to produce high-quality recognition and synthesis on the fly before having an entire input sequence.
+Finally, we will discuss incremental ASR and TTS utilization within the machine speech chain framework and construct the machine that can listen while speaking in real-time.